 Put on your compression stockings in bed if your nurse asks you to.
 This will help with your circulation and recovery.

-You wear compression stockings to improve blood flow in your legs.
-Compression stockings gently squeeze your legs to move blood up your legs.
-This ...
+You wear compression stockings to improve blood flow in the veins of your legs.
+Compression stockings gently squeeze your legs to move blood up your...Read Article Now Book Mark Article

 When to Call the Doctor

 Use the call button to call your nurse if you have trouble (pain, dizziness, or weakness) getting out of bed.